-Meghalaya is a north-eastern state in India which is surrounded by hills on all sides, literally!
+Meghalaya is a north-eastern state in India that is surrounded by hills on all sides, literally!
 The name actually means “the abode of clouds”.
 One often finds out the truth behind the naming after actually visiting!
+Look out for our Meghalaya holiday package to help yourself further.

 Meghalaya Tour Packages